 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Interactions.
+- Interactions.
 If you take any medicines regularly, talk to your doctor before you start using CLA supplements.
-They may interact with drugs for schizophrenia and other mental disorders.
+They may interact with drugs for schizophrenia and other mental disorders as well as with blood thinners or antihypertensives.

 The U.S. Food and Drug Administration (FDA) does regulate dietary supplements; however, it treats them like foods rather than medications.
 Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.